Asphalt Shingle Recycling in Wisconsin: What Happens to Your Old Roof

 Don't let your climate guilt make you pay 2.5x for a shiny house lid that sounds like a snare drum in a rainstorm.
 Your asphalt roof can have a sustainable second life too.

 At Sun Vault Roofing, we’re proud to participate in shingle recycling programs that reduce waste and support sustainable infrastructure across Wisconsin.
 If you’re replacing your roof and care about where those shingles end up, you’ve come to the right place.
+For homeowners who care about making eco-friendly choices without sacrificing performance or affordability, asphalt shingle recycling offers a practical, proven path forward.

 Ready for a new roof that performs and makes a difference?
 Schedule your free inspection today.